-Korn's work serves to remind us of the ever-present danger of that ancient heresy of Gnosticism, so ably rebutted by the early church father Irenaeus (c.
+Korn's work serves to remind us of the ever-present danger of that ancient heresy of Gnosticism, so ably An Engagement with Peter Korn's Why We Make Things and Why It Matters: The Education of a Craftsman rebutted by the early church father Irenaeus (c.
 130-202 AD), whereby we denigrate the earthy/ly as somehow not spiritual.
 I love Korn's reference to the "earthly nature of our spiritual appetites."
 Christians too often succumb to a Greek dualism between spirit and matter so that all that really matters is the spiritual.
-The biblical distinction is, however, between Creator and created so that, while we should never equate the creation with the Creator, nor should we fail to recognize that. as creation, all of our earthly existence was created good and, in this sense, is thoroughly spiritual.
+The biblical distinction is, however, between Creator and created so that, while we should never equate the creation with the Creator, nor should we fail to recognise that. as creation, all of our earthly existence was created good and, in this sense, is thoroughly spiritual.
 Humans are embodied creatures, which is one reason why we choose to have chairs to sit in, and cups to drink out of.
-Different cultures actualize our embodied needs in surprisingly different ways, but the nature of our embodiment means that, one way or another, they will be actualized.
+Different cultures actualise our embodied needs in surprisingly different ways, but the nature of our embodiment means that, one way or another, they will be actualised.